 When dopamine levels rise, you feel good.
 Alcohol has a way of tricking the mind, causing people to continue to drink in order to achieve that feeling — even though alcohol is a depressant.
 Over time, “the dopamine effect” diminishes.
 However, at this stage, an individual will become addicted to the feeling of dopamine release, even if they are no longer getting it.

-While drinking and drug use is often associated with low-income areas, family wealth has also been shown to play a role in developing alcohol use disorders.
+While drinking and drug use are often associated with low-income areas, family wealth has also been shown to play a role in developing alcohol use disorders.
 As reported in a Gallup poll, in the United States, 78% of individuals with an annual household income of $75,000/year drink, compared to only 45% of individuals with an annual household income less than $30,000 drink.

 Much like the causes of alcoholism, the effects of heavy drinking are also incredibly complex, as one consequence may significantly impact another.
 For example, the financial burden of alcohol abuse or one’s diminishing health may lead to poor mental health, creating a cycle of interconnected variables that worsen one another.